 How to avoid falling into a mystery shopping scam

 Unfortunately, we can’t help Michele recoup her money.
 This case is a matter for her bank, the police department, and possibly the FBI to investigate.
 But her story is a cautionary one for others who may not be aware of the mystery shopping scam.
 Here are some things to keep in mind so you’ll avoid falling victim to a shopping scam.

 Legitimate companies do not send out unsolicited job offers via text or email.
 These messages always arrive addressed to no one in particular.
 Of course, that’s because the scammer doesn’t care who accepts the “job.”
 These are phishing expeditions and the internet criminal is just looking for a victim.
 Delete any surprise job offer that arrives in your email or text messages.

 - Never send a wire transfer or cash app payment to a stranger

 Wire and cash app transfers are an internet scammer’s favorite form of payment.
 If you’re asked to send a wire transfer or Zelle payment to a stranger as part of a new job, you can be sure that you’re involved in a scam.
 Don’t do it.

 - Don’t buy and giveaway gift card numbers

 Gift cards are a close second to the preferred payment method of scammers.
-Remember, if you scratch off the silver panel and send those numbers to anyone, you’re giving the value of the card away.
+Remember, if you scratch off the silver panel and send those numbers to anyone, you’re giving the value of the gift card away.
 That information is all the person needs to redeem the gift card.
 The terms and conditions of every gift card reminds users to treat the card like cash.
 So if you give that card value away to a stranger, it’s gone.
 If you’re asked to buy gift cards and read off the numbers to a stranger, you’re most certainly being scammed.

 - Report scams to the Federal Trade Commission and to the FBI